 Best Saltwater Fly Reels 2024: Drag, Corrosion Resistance, and Value Compared

-Quick verdict: The Nautilus NVG delivers premium-level drag and corrosion resistance at a mid-range price.
+The Nautilus NVG delivers premium-level drag and corrosion resistance at a mid-range price.
 The Orvis Clearwater is the best budget entry-point.
 For anglers chasing false albacore or large stripers, the Hatch Finatic is worth the investment.

 Saltwater fly reels take abuse that freshwater reels never see.
 Salt exposure, explosive runs from stripers and false albacore, and sand in the gears are daily realities.
 A reel with a weak drag or corroding internals will fail at the worst moment.
 Here's what to look for and which reels are worth your money.

-Some links in our gear reviews may be affiliate links — we always disclose when they are.
+Some links are affiliate links — we disclose them and earn a small commission at no cost to you.
 We never accept payment for favorable coverage.
-If something isn't worth your money, we'll say so.
+If something isn't worth your money, we say so.

 Nautilus NVG (New Venture Gear)